Eagles (band): 1973–1975: On the Border and One of These Nights

 The Eagles released their fourth studio album, One of These Nights, on June 10, 1975.
 A breakthrough album for the Eagles, making them international superstars, it was the first in a string of four consecutive number 1 albums.
 The dominant songwriting partnership of Henley and Frey continued on this album.
 The first single was the title track, which became their second consecutive chart-topper.
-Frey has said it is his all-time favorite Eagles tune.
+Frey called it his all-time favorite Eagles tune.
 The second single was "Lyin' Eyes", which reached number 2 on the charts and won the band their first Grammy for "Best Pop Performance by a duo or group with vocal".
 The final single, "Take It to the Limit", was written by Meisner, Henley, and Frey, and it is the only Eagles single to feature Meisner on lead vocals.
 The song reached number 4 on the charts.
 The band launched a huge worldwide tour in support of the album, and the album was nominated for a Grammy Award for Album of the Year.
 The group was featured on the cover of the September 25, 1975 issue of Rolling Stone magazine and on September 28, the band joined Linda Ronstadt, Jackson Browne, and Toots and the Maytals for a show in front of 55,000 people at Anaheim Stadium.

 One of These Nights was their last album to feature founding member Bernie Leadon.
 Leadon wrote or co-wrote three songs for the album, including "I Wish You Peace", written with his girlfriend Patti Davis (daughter of California governor Ronald Reagan and Nancy Reagan); and the instrumental "Journey of the Sorcerer", which would later be used as the theme music for the BBC's radio and television versions of The Hitchhiker's Guide to the Galaxy.
 Leadon was disillusioned with the direction the band's music was taking and his loss of creative control as their sound was moving from his preferred country to rock and roll.
-His dissatisfaction, principally with Frey, boiled over one night when Frey was talking animatedly about the direction they should take next, and Leadon poured a beer over Frey's head, and said: "You need to chill out, man!"
+His dissatisfaction, principally with Frey, boiled over one night when Frey was talking animatedly about the direction they should take next, and Leadon poured a beer over Frey's head, and said, "You need to chill out, man!"
 In December 1975, after months of denials, it was announced that Leadon had left the band.